My Island Jamaica – Visit Jamaica. Enjoy Best Caribbean Island Vacations In JAMAICA

 #18 Portland Jerk Festival

-The event is fulled with the aroma of sizzling jerk pork fills the air as both visitors and locals sample lobster, fish, chicken and pork cooked in the traditional way.
+The event is filled with the aroma of sizzling jerk pork fills the air as both visitors and locals sample lobster, fish, chicken and pork cooked in the traditional way.

-Special feature at the festival is the reggae entertainment package along with events for children, held in early July.
+Special feature at the festival is the reggae entertainment package along with events for children.

 # 19 Little Ochie Seafood Festival